Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+0.8.0.1
+- Fixed an issue where the Interstage Adapters required staging to complete.
+- Station light won't throw NREs when in the VAB/SPH if turned on.

 0.8.0 Outpost

 MOLE is getting closer to Core Complete!
 This release adds new parts including the Mark One Habitat.